 The Gold Rush and Maritime Boom

-The California Gold Rush that happened in the 1850s was a turning point for Sausalito, as it was for much of the state.
+The California Gold Rush of the 1850s was a turning point for Sausalito, as it was for much of the state.

-The rush of prospectors and the wealth that flowed through San Francisco’s port transformed Sausalito into a key ferry and shipbuilding hub.
+The prospector rush and the wealth flowing through San Francisco’s port transformed Sausalito into a key ferry and shipbuilding hub.
 Its proximity to the city made it a strategic point for transportation and industry, setting the stage for its future growth.

 The Industrial Age and the Birth of a Community